dispatch/reboot/docs/02/b.markdown

 ### Why not eject?

 Of course, exceptions have the same ability demonstrated here: you can embed information in them and act on it when they're caught.
-But exceptions assume you have a straightforward thread of computation.
+Exceptions are easy to handle when you have a straightforward thread of computation.
 In asynchronous programming, you don't.

 Think of exceptions as an ejection seat.
 They allow you to escape from failure without planning ahead.
 On the downside, somebody's got to